BonnyAD9/uamp/other/manpages/uamp5.md

   will always be no save.
 The value is duration, for more info about its format see *Format duration*.

+  When this is set to `null`, periodic saves will be disabled.

   Default value (every minute):

     "save_timeout": "01:00"